State of the Nation:

 We know that our sector shines brightest when we all come together.
 We hope we’ll see you there.

 Tickets are free and everyone working in Scotland’s theatre sector is welcome.
-Lunch and refreshments will be provided.

 Date: 24th October 2025